Tangent spaces of diffeological spaces and their variants: Right tangent spaces and external tangent spaces of diffeological spaces

 \begin{ex}[\CW, Example 3.23] Let $\theta\in\mathbb{R}\backslash\mathbb{Q}$, and let $\irrationaltorus$ be the irrational torus of slope $\theta$ defined in \exref{example irrational torus internal tangent}.
 Then for each $x\in \irrationaltorus$, there is an isomorphism of vector spaces:

 Moreover, $\irrationaltorus$ is smoothly regular. \end{ex}

-\begin{proof} Since the $D$-topology of $\irrationaltorus$ is the discrete topology and any smooth function $\irrationaltorus\to\mathbb{R}$ is a constant function, the isomorphism is proved by \lemref{lemma locally smooth function globalexternal} and \lemref{lemma locally smooth function external}.
-Since the $D$-topology of $\irrationaltorus$ is the discrete topology, it is straightforward to see that $\irrationaltorus$ is smoothly regular at every point. \end{proof}
+\begin{proof} Since the $D$-topology of $\irrationaltorus$ is the indiscrete topology and any smooth function $\irrationaltorus\to\mathbb{R}$ is a constant function, the isomorphism is proved by \lemref{lemma locally smooth function globalexternal} and \lemref{lemma locally smooth function external}.
+Since the $D$-topology of $\irrationaltorus$ is the indiscrete topology, it is straightforward to see that $\irrationaltorus$ is smoothly regular at every point. \end{proof}

 \begin{ex}[\CW, Example 3.22] Let $\mathbb{R}^n_{wire}$ be the diffeological space $(\mathbb{R}^n, \mathscr{D}_{wire})$ defined in \exref{example definition wire diffeology}, and let $x\in \mathbb{R}_{wire}$.
 According to \CW, Example 3.22, there is an isomorphism of vector spaces (the external tangent space is determined only by 1-plots as in \CW, Proposition 3.13.
 The same proof is also applicable for the right tangent space):